NOTE: Every effort is made to ensure that information is current and accurate, but please refer to their website for the most current information.

 The Tech-Selector Web app from IT Services can help students, faculty and staff work smarter and faster with instant guidance on options for teaching online, managing files, doing research, creating videos, working from home and more.
 Users select student, faculty or staff and what they want to accomplish.
 After clicking "See the tech tools," a personalized, printable list is generated with links to step-by-step instructions and support information.
 This list can also be emailed to the user for easy access anytime.

-Quality Writing Center.
-The QWC provides face-to-face and online tutoring at our Kimpel Hall and Mullins Library locations.
+The Quality Writing Center provides face-to-face and online tutoring at their Kimpel Hall and Mullins Library locations.
 Tutors provide reader feedback and collaborate with student writers to help them learn revision strategies for improving their drafts.

 The purpose of the U of A Cares site is to encourage and allow members of the University community to refer students that are exhibiting signs of distress in their academic, personal, financial life or other areas.

 Inquiry Undergraduate Research Journal publishes twice a year in an effort to highlight the research and creative achievements of undergraduate students and their faculty mentors.
 The due date for submission is May 16th every year.
 In addition, works accepted for publication in the Inquiry Journal may also be submitted to other academic journals for publication.
 If you have any questions please contact them at email@example.com.

 Get involved with an RSO.
 Registered student organizations provide students the opportunity to form and develop organizations based on a common interest.
 Students are able to create, govern, budget and plan their own organization and events.
 Through your involvement with an RSO you will meet new people, develop your interest and have fun.